ruby-grape/grape/README.md

 }
 ````

-The returned hash is a `ActiveSupport::HashWithIndifferentAccess` hash.
+The returned hash is an `ActiveSupport::HashWithIndifferentAccess`.

 The `#declared` method is not available to `before` filters, as those are evaluated prior to parameter coercion.